From A Wiki of Ice and Fire

 A Game of Thrones

 During the Battle of the Whispering Wood a Tyroshi sellsword leading Ser Forley Prester’s freeriders strikes his banners and goes over to Robb Stark.
-Kevan Lannister had warned Jaime not to trust him.
+Ser Kevan Lannister had warned Ser Jaime Lannister not to trust him.

 A Storm of Swords